adityagit11/S.A.M/README.md

-# S.A.M -  Selenium Project
-S.A.M - An Acronym for "System Automated Mail" is an Automated Mailing System program.
+S.A.M - An acronym for System Automated Mail

+Project Description: It started with a small script for automating google email service.
+Now it can be used for both google and yahoo email services.
+Basic idea behind the project is to reduce the time taken to compose your email.

+> The project comprises of a code and a text file.
+Text file holds the email components which are needed to compose the email.

-Project requires user to enter these details in the FirstTestCase.txt Text File :-
+> Code requires user to enter these details in the FirstTestCase.txt Text File :-

-->User's mailing account.
+> User's mailing account.
-# *As of currently S.A.M services can only be used for gmail, yahoomail and rediffmail websites.

-->User's Username or Email Address
+> User's Username or Email Address

-->User's Password (which will be hidden)
+> User's Password (which will be hidden)

-->Receiver's Email Address
+> Receiver's Email Address

-->User's message
+> User's message (Body of email)

 Project was written in Java Programming Language and uses Selenium WebDriver on FireFox Browser for automation.

-This project contains 2 files, one being the source code itself and second is the text command repository for the user to change.
+This project contains 2 files, one being the source code itself and second is the text command repository for the user to edit or enter details.

+#Developments Required

+> One of the basic problem with automating any website is that they differ from one to another on the basis of layouts.
+Take for example Gmail - Yahoo mail - Hot mail they all differ in the terms of web elements, their positions and counts.
+We cannot generalise automation due to which we have to write separarte code for each fo these sites.

+> Second problem is wide variety.
+Around 65% of german users don't even use the google or yahoo mailing services hence we can implement contry specific application too.
+Like for web.de (Germany)

+> Third issue is to convert the above project into an executable file and implement a primitive Graphical user interface.